AnnikaV9/usv3-framework/docs/README.md

 A namespace is created for each module.
 This can be used as a safe place to store data that needs to be accessed later or shared between different modules.
 Within the same module, this is available as `namespace`.
 A different module's namespace can be accessed with `bot.namespaces.<event>.<name>`.

-A few example modules are shipped with the framework.
+A few example modules can found in a [separate repository](https://github.com/AnnikaV9/usv3-modules).
 You can use them as reference when creating your own.
-More modules that aren't examples/essentials can found in a [separate repository](https://github.com/AnnikaV9/usv3-modules).

 After creating a module, place it in its respective event in [usv3/events](../usv3/events).
 The module will be found and loaded automatically.
 If your module has any dependencies, add them to [pyproject.toml](../pyproject.toml) under `tool.poetry.group.cmd.dependencies` and run `poetry update`.